 Interval Detection V2¶

-The V2 version of interval detection utilizes historical data to construct confidence intervals, predicting normal fluctuation ranges.
+The V2 version of interval detection uses historical data to build confidence intervals and predict normal fluctuation ranges.
 The system compares current data characteristics with historical data to determine if they exceed the confidence interval, thereby identifying anomalies and triggering alerts to ensure data stability and security.

-- In-depth Analysis: Predicts normal fluctuations based on historical data to construct confidence intervals;
+- In-depth analysis: Predicts normal fluctuations based on historical data to build confidence intervals;

 Concepts¶

-): A metric that measures the tolerance of time series data fluctuations within a specific detection range, with values between 1% and 100%.
-When data exhibits high volatility and randomness, this value can be appropriately increased; when data shows regular patterns, this value can be decreased.
-An excessively large confidence interval widens the upper and lower boundaries, reducing the number of detected anomalies; an excessively small confidence interval may detect too many anomalies; an excessively large confidence interval may fail to detect any anomalies.
+Confidence interval range (confidence_interval): A metric that measures the tolerance of time series data fluctuations within a specific detection range, with values between 1% and 100%.
+When data has high volatility and randomness, this value can be appropriately increased; when data fluctuations are regular, this value can be decreased.
+If the confidence interval is too large, the upper and lower boundaries widen, reducing the number of anomaly detections; if the confidence interval is too small, it may detect too many anomalies; if the confidence interval is too large, it may fail to detect any anomalies.

 Therefore, adjusting this parameter reasonably based on the fluctuation characteristics of the data is crucial for balancing the sensitivity and accuracy of anomaly detection, effectively avoiding excessive false positives or missed anomalies.